 Cold weather

-Cold Weather Safety
+Cold Weather Safety Information and Resources

 Cold temperatures can quickly become dangerous.
 The City of Milwaukee Health Department monitors extreme cold temperatures with the National Weather Service, and issues cold-weather health alerts and advisories.
-Being prepared ahead of cold weather can help you stay safe and healthy all winter.
+Preparing for cold weather can help you stay safe and healthy throughout the winter.
+Always check on elderly relatives and neighbors throughout the season, especially during extreme temperature events.
+Colder weather can put the elderly at higher risk for health problems.

 • Create a cold-weather preparedness kit for your family that includes: